cole-brokamp/automagic/README.md

 ### GitHub Installation

 GitHub packages are installed using the `remotes` package.
-Set the environment variable `GITHUB_PAT` to supply a personal access token (PAT) to install a package from a private repository or to increase the limit of calls to the GitHub API during installations of a large number of packages.
+Set the environment variable `GITHUB_PAT` to supply a personal access token (PAT) to install a package from a private repository or to increase the limit of calls to the GitHub API during installation of a large number of packages.

 ### Shiny Applications